Switzerland on track to vote in favour of Marriage Equality

-It’s been a long road, but Switzerland’s LGBTQ community has finally had a big win with the adoption of Marriage Equality.
+It’s been a long road, but Switzerland’s LGBTQ community appears to have finally secured Marriage Equality – a major equality milestone.

 A beginner’s guide to Switzerland

 Here’s a quick guide to some of the destinations that you may want to include in your itinerary for Switzerland.

 Defined by the lake on which it sits, Geneva is a modern, international city.

 The combination of the watery expanse of the lake, surrounded by the rugged Alps, delivers post-card worthy views at every turn.

 Rue du Mont Blanc has the big name shopping, and the old town precinct is worth exploring.